Marcus-Oskarsson/Weather/README.md

 - Visualize information using chart.js or similar libraries.

 ## Future improvements
-- Video sizes are too big, needs a fix.
-Could use an image as background while video is loading.
+- Video sizes are too big and need a fix.
+Could use an image as a background while the video is loading.